sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>The Array Object</h3>
 - Arrays can be initialized via 'var arr = []' or 'var arr = new Array()' and are objects with extra properties i.e. length, sort and the methods below
-- Array length is the value 1 higher than the array's subscri
+- Array length is the value 1 higher than the array's subscript.
+- Use 'value instanceof Array' or 'value.contructor === Array' to determine if Array
 - array1.concat(array2,array3,...,arrayX) - Joins two or more arrays, and returns a copy of the joined arrays
 - array.indexOf(item,start) - IE9+ Search the array for an element and returns its position
 - array.join(separator) -	Joins all elements of an array into a string